Knotx/knotx-fragments/action/library/README.md

 | application/json | false     | JSON           | RAW  | _error     | -        |
 | application/text | false     | JSON           | JSON | _error     | -        |
 | application/text | true      | JSON           | JSON | _error     | -        |

-#### Encoding
-Currently, only placeholders in a path are URL-encoded.
-Any other value is passed as-is, i.e.:
-- path schema
-- body schema + resolved placeholders
-- custom header
-- client's header allowed to be passed on

-Therefore, all configuration-based values (path schema, body schema, headers) **must** be encoded in the configuration.

-Values used for path interpolation **must not** be encoded (otherwise a double encoding might occur).

-Client request's values used for interpolation are already in a raw form (when decoded by Knot.x HTTP Server).

 ### Inline Body Action
 Inline Body Action replaces Fragment body with specified one.
 Its configuration looks like: